 The Discover it® Secured Credit Card (Review) is probably the best secured card, one of the few that come with rewards.
 Before applying, it would be a good idea to check to see if you’re pre-qualified for any unsecured cards, from Discover or other issuers.
 If you’re not pre-qualified for any cards, the Discover it Secured is a good option.

 This is a great rewards program to find on a secured card, especially when you factor in the Cashback Match.
 Most secured cards don’t offer any rewards at all, and neither does the Capital One Platinum card for that matter.
-The Discover it Secured provides 4% cash back at restaurants and on gas in that first year, which is quite the offer for a card designed for poor credit.
+The Discover it Secured provides 4% cash back at restaurants and on gas (on up to $1,000 in spending per quarter after Cashback Match) in that first year, which is quite the offer for a card designed for poor credit.

-You can use their FICO Credit Scorecard feature to check your FICO 8 Credit Score, based on your TransUnion credit report.
+Cardholders can use Discover’s FICO Credit Scorecard feature to check their FICO Score 8 credit scores, based on their TransUnion credit reports.
 This is a bit different than Capital One’s CreditWise service, which shows your VantageScore 3.0 based on that same TransUnion report.
 CreditWise also shows your actual TransUnion report too, a rare feature.

 Both of these services, Discover’s FICO Credit Scorecard and Capital One’s CreditWise tool, are available to anyone.
 You don’t need to be a cardholder to use them.
 So, whether you have either of these cards or not, you could potentially use both of these services to get an even broader view of your credit.

 The Discover it Secured has basically the same costs and fees as the Platinum card.
-There’s no annual fee, no foreign transaction fee, and a fairly high APR of 24.24% Variable.
+There’s no annual fee, no foreign transaction fee, and a fairly high APR of See Terms.